reanderson89/JFS_NAT_006_Activity_Bank/04-javascript/14-requests/06-post-user-from-inputs/README.md

 * You should be able to enter the users information into the input fields.
 When they are submitted display a message to the screen, letting the user know the employee was either submitted successfully or not.

 * Start by hard coding a POST request, and then once you get that working, make the request based off of user input.
+You should be using async-await so that you can have the fetch() request easily accessible inside of a function.